pxseu/zettai-ryouiki/README.md

 ## About

-This is a pixiv dowloader written in rust.
-Uses async code and should be relatively fast, althrough it might struggle with many files.
+Pixiv downloader written in rust.
+Uses async code and should be relatively fast, althrough it might struggle with multiple downloads of images.

 ## TODO: